iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-styles-with-itcss.md

 ### Tools

-Here will live mixins and functions, like mixins for media queries, font-face, animations, etc. Don't has really CSS here too.
+If you use a pre-processor in your _build_ setup, this is the place where _mixins_ and _functions_ ought to live.
+For example: _mixins_ for media queries, font-faces, animations, etc.

 ```scss
 @mixin font-brand() {